pyrates-neuroscience/PyCoBi/README.md

 Finally, it allows to automatically generate the user-supplied Fortran routines via [PyRates](https://github.com/pyrates-neuroscience/PyRates), such that *Auto-07p* can be fully used/controlled from within a single Python script, without the need to supply additional non-Python files.

-**Use Example:** Use examples will be provided here soon.
-For now, have a look at the [this example](https://pyrates.readthedocs.io/en/latest/auto_analysis/continuation.html#sphx-glr-auto-analysis-continuation-py) which demonstrates how to create the required Fortran files for *Auto-07p* via [PyRates](https://github.com/pyrates-neuroscience/PyRates) and use them to run a 1D parameter continuation and bifurcation detection via *PyCoBi*.

 Installation
 ============